-Sydney restaurants – Something many residents of Sydney experience is getting bored with the best restaurants they frequently visit.
+These are the coolest restaurants in Sydney – Something many residents of Sydney experience is getting bored with the best restaurants they frequently visit.
 But it can be equally frustrating trying to find a new restaurant to enjoy a delicious meal.

 This is because it’s always a risk going to a restaurant you’ve never been to before; the atmosphere could be off, the service might be really poor, and the food could taste awful but be expensive.

-These risks are also faced by people just visiting Sydney; people who simply want a decent dinner from one of the city’s fanciest, or coolest restaurants, but one that’s not an overhyped tourist attraction.
+These risks are also faced by people just visiting Sydney; people who simply want a decent dinner from one of the city’s fancy, or cool restaurants, but one that’s not an overhyped tourist attraction.

 This guide to the best restaurants in Sydney caters to all budgets, cuisines, and atmospheres; so, whether you want a pleasurable dinner with friends, or really want to impress a date, you’ll find a place perfectly suited to your dining needs below.
 And it goes without saying, but all of these restaurants have the best food.

 How do we know?
 We’ve eaten at every single one.

 The best Italian restaurant in Bondi… and Sydney

 283 Bondi Rd, Bondi – $$